-When viewed from the sea, Gallipoli’s white skyline reveals itself in all of its oriental beauty, resembling a village of the Cyclades islands.
+When viewed from the sea, Gallipoli white skyline reveals itself in all of its oriental beauty, resembling a village of the Cyclades islands.

-Gallipoli is a fishing village Named from the Greek Kallipolis, meaning beautiful city.
-Located on the southeastern coast of the ‘’Italian heel’’, Gallipoli is celebrated for its crystal clear blue sea and the sandy beaches that make its territory one of the most cherished natural attractions of Salento.
+Gallipoli is a fishing town named from the Greek Kallipolis, meaning beautiful city.
+It’s located on the southeastern coast of Puglia, the heel of Italy.
+Gallipoli is celebrated for its crystal clear blue sea and the sandy beaches that make its territory one of the most cherished natural attractions of Salento.

-The old town, perched on a limestone islet, is connected to the mainland via an arched bridge.
-The walls, ramparts and towers that once defended the city from foreign raiders, now accomodate delightful bars and cozy restaurants, and confer the city a special charm that takes visitors back in time.
+Gallipoli old town, perched on a limestone islet, is connected to the mainland via an arched bridge.
+The walls, ramparts and towers that once defended the city from foreign raiders, now accomodate delightful bars and cozy restaurants.
+They confer the city a special charm that takes visitors back in time.

 Every sight highlights Gallipoli deep bond to the sea: the tiny colorful boats, the sea urchin sellers in the market, the seagulls… and the great seafood market!

 Once you have completed the city walls tour, just wander and loose yourself in the narrow old streets.